Experiment

 Options

-In experiment mode, by default ML model are trained and scored, plots steps are executed, but no data are modified inside the platform.
+In experiment mode, by default ML model are trained and scored, plots steps are executed, but no data are written back to the platform.
+You can override this behavior using execution_options:

 execution = wizata_dsapi.api().experiment(